Watch: UAE residents wake up to thunderstorms, streets covered in hail the size of golf balls

 Speed reduction system activated to 120 Km/h on Mohammed Bin Rashid road in Abu Dhabi - Dubai.

-Abu Dhabi Police urges drivers to exercise caution during rainy weather, advising them to only venture out when necessary.
+Abu Dhabi and Dubai Police urged drivers to exercise caution during rainy weather, advising them to only venture out when necessary.
 Drivers should avoid areas prone to flooding, steer clear of electric lines and trees, and adhere to speed limits while maintaining a safe distance from other vehicles.
 Additionally, they should avoid sudden braking and slow down when turning to prevent skidding.

 As forecasted by the UAE's National Centre of Meteorology (NCM), unstable weather that started on Sunday (Feb 11) continued on Monday with heavy downpours across the country.
 Cloudy conditions are expected to persist all day, accompanied by convective clouds resulting in rainfall of varying intensities, lightning, and thunder over scattered areas.